Overview of Internships

 Tuesday: Intern Morning -late afternoon off.
 Limited afternoon schedule with livestock, including feeding, collecting, sorting and boxing eggs, etc.

-Wednesday: After morning chores, all employees and interns participate in butchering and packaging pastured poultry.
+Wednesday: After morning chores, all employees and interns participate in butchering and packaging pastured poultry (starting late May).
 A weekly communal dinner will be shared in the main farm house.
 Intern will perform afternoon work with livestock, including feeding, collecting, sorting and boxing eggs, etc.

 Thursday: Morning chores.
 Intern may also lead a weekly education tour for children during the summer months.